-An judge was duped into handing over car keys to a fake rental car attendant, who then made off with a brand new hired Holden.
+An unsuspecting traveller was duped into handing over car keys to a fake rental car attendant, who then made off with a brand new hired Holden.

-The person was posing as a car hire worker at Wellington Airport on July 13, going as far as donning a high-visibility jacket to impersonate a staff member.
+The thief was posing as a car hire worker at Wellington Airport on July 13, going as far as donning a high-visibility jacket to impersonate a staff member.

 He then waited in the rental car parking area for a customer to arrive.